ku-fpg/haskino/README.md

 Computer Science, 2016.

 Sample programs are provided in the /System/Hardware/Haskino/SamplePrograms/ directory.
 This directory contains three subdirectories.
-The Sha
+The Strong examples subdirectory uses the tethered Strong Remote Monad of Version 2.0.
+The Deep examples subdirectory uses the Deep EDSL.
+The Test examples subdirectory includes very simple tests that were used for unit testing.

 # Version 0.2